 And it worked!
 The training was not only much more efficient, but I also had much more fun doing it.
 I ticked one opening after another off of my list and finished more than half of the goals for this week in one day!

 How To Do Your Plan

-Now it is time that you start profitting from the magic of a training plan.
+Now it is time that you start profiting from the magic of a training plan.
 Just follow these 3 steps to set up your own plan.
-Take a piece of paper and a pen or open a blank word file.
+Take a piece of paper and a pen, or open a blank word file.